Develop a mentoring relationship with a judge and learn how courts really work.

 - Placements may include state or federal court judges or administrative law adjudicators at various state and federal agencies.

-- The course is a total of 3 credits (pass/fail) which includes both the fieldwork and the weekly seminar.
+- The course is a total of 3 credits which includes both the fieldwork and the weekly seminar.

 - Students must complete at least 130 hours in the field placement and are encouraged to spread their hours evenly over the semester.
+Students must work at least 10 weeks during the academic year.

 - The seminar will include students at a mix of judicial placements and is generally taught by a judge.